 The Electron Microprobe Analyzer (EMPA) provides in-situ qualitative and quantitative chemical analysis of minerals and other solid materials at the micrometer scale.
 We have extensive experience in performing high-quality microanalyses for research and teaching in material sciences at the Dept. of Geosciences, and other institutes at UiO, for other Norwegian and Nordic research institutions, and also for industry clients.

-The Aqueous Chemistry Laboratory provides analysis of major and trace element compositions in natural waters and sediments.
+The Aqueous Chemistry Lab is used for analysis of major and trace element compositions in natural waters and sediments.
 The lab provides data to research in environmental geosciences and for studies in disciplines related to pollution and environmental geosciences at the Dept. of Geosciences.
 It also has years of experience in providing analyses to a range of external clients.

 The TIMS lab provides high-precison U-Pb dating of zircon and other uranium enriched minerals by isotope dilution thermal ionisation mass spectrometry.
 The lab has extensive experience in the determination of the timing of geological events.
 The method is applied to the resolution of many diverse problems in research, and also for assisting exploration programme in industry and for teaching at the Dept. of Geosciences.